amolloy/LinkAgainstTheWorldStudio/docs/EditorMapFormat.md

 In this example, the terrain is a single tile of grass (G).
 The image on the left defines the border between this terrain and a water (W) tile for convex shapes.
 The right image is the same for concave shapes.
 Both convex and concave borders are required, though the straight edges should not be repeated.

 A terrain set is a collection of terrains dependent on a single tile set.
-Terrain sets of represented by an XML plist file with the following required keys:
+Terrain sets of represented by a JSON file with the following required keys:

  Key | Value Description
 -----|-------------------